trufflesuite/trufflesuite.github.io/_site/public/docs/getting_started/compile.md

 import "somepackage/SomeContract.sol";
 ```

-Note that Truffle will search installed packages from EthPM first before searching for packages installed from NPM, so in the rare case of a naming conflict the package installed via EthPM will be used.
+Note that Truffle will search installed packages from EthPM first before searching for packages installed from NPM so, in the rare case of a naming conflict, the package installed via EthPM will be used.

 For more information on how to use Truffle's package management features, please see Truffle's [NPM](./packages-npm) and [EthPM](./packages-ethpm) documentation, respectively.